ALittlePatate/pasm/README.md

 PASM is meant for being used in C2 agents as its interpreter is small.

 # What pasm is not
-PASM is not a language that you daily use, it is not meant for big projects but rather for scritpting using existing API (here the Windows API's but it can get extended).
+PASM is not a language that you daily use, it is not meant for big projects but rather for scripting using existing API (here the Windows API's but it can get extended).

 # Usage
 ```